PrairieLearn/PrairieLearn/docs/assessment.md

 ## Assessment modules

 Instructors may want to group their assessments by course modules (topics, sections or chapters in a course).
-When using `"groupBy" : "Module"` in `infoCourseInstance.json`, instructors can assign an assessment to a specific module by setting the `module` property in `infoAssessment.json`, as illustrated in the example above.
+When using `"groupAssessmentsBy" : "Module"` in `infoCourseInstance.json`, instructors can assign an assessment to a specific module by setting the `module` property in `infoAssessment.json`, as illustrated in the example above.
 If the property `module` is omitted, by default the assessment will have `"module" : "Default"`.

 For more information about how to create your own assessment modules, see [Course configuration](course.md#assessment-modules).